 There are countless ways a book can leave its print on reader’s conscience, but a well-told real story is all the more haunting and dreadful, as the factor of authenticity adds weight to the events.
 It was the cold, fearless look of the Arabic woman on the cover that sent chills down my spine and drew me to read Farida’s story.

-The story abounds in action and suspense, as Farida is taken prisoner, sold for multiple times as a slave, abused and forced to convert to a different religion.
+The story abounds in action and suspense, as Farida is taken as prisoner, sold for multiple times as a slave, abused and forced to convert to a different religion.
 Though cruel and harrowing, the sufferings of the young girl act as an incentive in her rebellion against the soldiers and against the destiny imposed on her.

 With the scrupulousness of a talented strategist, Farida notes every minute aspect of ISIS warriors’ life, daily routine, beliefs, warehouses they live in, excuses they find to misinterpret the Quran.
 It is an accurate insight from another world, yet contemporary and very close to ours.